wso2/docs-ei/en/micro-integrator/docs/concepts/data-services.md

 used for IN-ONLY operations that will insert, update, or delete data in the data stores, and not for operations that retrieve data.

-Data services in WSO2 EI support two scenarios of batch requesting:
-Client-side batch requests, and server-side batch requests.
+Data services in WSO2 Micro Integrator support two scenarios of batch requesting: Client-side batch requests and server-side batch requests.

 For example, consider the task of entering details of new employees into a database table.
 Typically, the client consuming the data can do this